JonCGroberg/TouristBureau/readme.md

 ### Notable Feature

-- **Vertical** Bootstrap Card Group based on the standared horizontal card group
+- **Vertical** Bootstrap Card Group functions similary to the standared standard bootstrap horizontal card group

   - Rounded and border only of the outside cards and borders between middle cards